edukey/thoughts/samples/README.md

+# Code samples in multiple languages

-Code samples in most used languages/runtimes
+This folder contains code samples for dedicated tasks in most used languages, usually web oriented

+see rosettacode.org and tutorialspoint.dev

 see TIOBE index

-Scripting
+## Scripting

 | runtime | lang | desc |
 |-|-|-|